 You are here

-SC17-009: Shape and Topology Optimization with Plato and the Engineering Sketch Pad: Hands on Introduction with Applications
+SC17-009: Shape Optimization with Plato and the Engineering Sketch Pad: Hands on Introduction with Applications

 Joshua Robbins, Sandia National Laboratories